mdn/content/files/en-us/web/api/permissions_api/index.md

 The `permissions` property has been made available on the {{domxref("Navigator")}} object, both in the standard browsing context and the worker context ({{domxref("WorkerNavigator")}} — so permission checks are available inside workers), and returns a {{domxref("Permissions")}} object that provides access to the Permissions API functionality.

 Once you have this object you can then use the {{domxref("Permissions.query()")}} method to return a promise that resolves with the {{domxref("PermissionStatus")}} for a specific API.
-Note that if the status is `prompt` the user must acknowledge a prompt before accessing the feature, and that the mechanism for launching this prompt will depend on the specific API — it is not defined as part of the Permissions API.
+Note that if the status is `prompt` the user must acknowledge a prompt to grant access to the feature.
+The mechanism for launching this prompt will depend on the specific API — it is not defined as part of the Permissions API.

 ### Permission-aware APIs